rorytboyle/EpigeneticAgeDisparity/README.md

      - Update to fix error when using LD pruned and MAF filtered files
      - Update to include covariates in mQTL analysis
      - Color mQTL plots by ancestry group
-6) **to be added** get summary table of SNPs from mQTL analysis with population-specific allele frequencies:
+6) **to be added** get summary table of SNPs from mQTL analysis with population-specific allele frequencies: summarise_mQTL_allele_freqs.R
 7) **to be added** Sanity check for nearby common SNPs:

 # Cell type deconvolution analysis workflow